Philosophical Foundations of Collection Development

 While the Library does not have the budgetary resources to buy multiple copies of every title it owns, it does buy multiple copies of titles that have high patron demand.
 Titles with reserves or titles with broad popular appeal are generally ordered in duplicate.
 In some subject areas where patron demand is extremely high, the Library prefers to buy one copy of several different titles instead of buying numerous copies of one title.
 More variety and depth in the collection can be achieved through this approach.

-- Extra copies which are no longer being used
+• Extra copies which are no longer in demand

 • Out-of-date materials, or materials for which a newer edition is available